dhnazarenko/timeonation/README.md

 [Heroku](https://timeonation.herokuapp.com/)

 This app was programmed for mobile view.
-For a better view in your browser, open the development tolls and switch there to the mobile view.
+For a better view in your browser, open the development tools and switch there to the mobile view.
 Preferably in the format of an iPhone 6/7/8.

 ## Installing / Getting started